hathibelagal-dev/mcp-pyautogui/README.md

 # mcp-pyautogui
-An MCP server for PyAutoGUI
+A powerful MCP server for PyAutoGUI.